Presidency of Salomé Zourabichvili: New Constitution

 The 1995 Constitution of Georgia has been in effect ever since its ratification under the Shevardnadze presidency.
 However, it received some major amendments in its short history, including shortly after the 2003 Rose Revolution, during which President Saakashvili led efforts to increase presidential powers to allow the head of state to dismiss Parliament, while creating the post of Prime Minister.

 However, the ruling government adopted several major amendments in 2010 that not only undid some of the 2004 changes, but also severely decreased the powers of the Presidency, in an attempt by President Saakashvili to reform the infrastructure of government after his departure.
 The amendments, which went into effect in 2013, made the Prime Minister the most powerful position in Georgia's domestic infrastructure, granting him the power to appoint and fire ministers, while being himself elected by Parliament, instead of being selected by the President.
 The reforms kept the President's foreign policy prerogatives, including the appointment of ambassadors, but gave Parliament the power to ratify any international negotiations, while keeping the President as the commander-in-chief of the armed forces, a significant power in the wake of the Georgian-Russian conflict.
 Among other changes, the President kept the power to appoint the head of the Ajaran Autonomous Republic, but lost the power to appoint and dismiss regional governors.

 The new Constitution was one of the most significant changes in Georgian political history and was transitioned into force under the leaderships of Prime Ministers Bidzina Ivanishvili and Irakli Garibashvili and President Giorgi Margvelashvili, who succeeded Saakashvili in 2013.

 More amendments were set to be inaugurated with the 2018 presidential election, further weakening the presidency's powers.
-Notably, the President lost the right to participate in cabinet discussions and the National Security Council, which managed the military developments of Georgia's armed forces, was abolished and replaced with a weaker body only operational during martial law.
-These final amendments also abolished popular elections for President, guaranteeing the winner of the 2018 election to be the last publicly-elected head of state; instead, starting in 2024, the President will be selected by an Electoral College of 300 members, including members of Parliament and representatives of local governments.
+Notably, the President lost the right to participate in cabinet discussions and the President was removed from the National Security Council, which manages the military developments of Georgia's armed forces and oversees the country's national security and defence policy.
+These final amendments also abolished popular elections for President, guaranteeing the winner of the 2018 election to be the last publicly elected head of state; instead, starting in 2024, the President will be selected by an Electoral College of 300 members, including members of Parliament and representatives of local governments.